 How can I determine where a drug is manufactured?

 Prescription drugs sold in the U.S. are manufactured in facilities located all over the world.
-Many medications you rely on are made in Australia, Canada, China, India, France, Germany, Japan, Malta, Singapore, Sweden, the United Kingdom, and the United States.
+Many medications you rely on are not "MADE IN USA" as you might imagine.
+In fact, the majority are made in Australia, Canada, China, India, France, Germany, Japan, Malta, Singapore, Sweden, the United Kingdom, and the United States.
 Unfortunately, if you live in the U.S., and other countries as well, it can be quite the task to pinpoint exactly where your medication was made because companies are not required to list that information.

 PharmacyChecker.com has researched where some of the most popular drugs in the U.S. (including Viagra, Crestor, Januvia) are made.
 In the U.S., many brand-name drugs' packaging includes where the drug is made.
 We have found that 70% of popular brand-name drugs sold in U.S. pharmacies are imported.
 See the chart below!

 One way to do the research is to go to the website of the U.S. National Library of Medicine.
 You can type in a drug in the search box, and then click on the photo of the drug label.
 See example: Januvia 25 mg.
 If you look closely, you'll notice that the drug was made in the UK.